FREQUENTLY ASKED QUESTIONS

 - Are there other costs involved?

 Yes.
-Each student pays a $40 tool deposit fee each semester which is partially refundable at the end of the semester.
+Each student pays a $50 tool fee each semester.
 In addition, many of the courses require purchasing parts to complete various lab requirements.
-Depending on the course, these costs can range from $50 to $2,500.
+Depending on the course, these costs can range from $50 to $500.

 - Can I receive credit for any of the automotive courses I've taken in high school or vocational technical school?

 Possibly.
 We have articulation agreements with many of the high schools and vo-tech schools in the tri-state area.
 This agreement allows two credit hours toward the Related Automotive course at no charge.

 YES!
 All of our courses have lab requirements which entail many hours of hands-on work.

 Yes.
 The Financial Aid office can provide the necessary paperwork to apply for various state and federal aid programs.
 In addition to the scholarships specifically for automotive students, there are hundreds more available through our Foundation Office.

 - How do I get started at ACM?

 First complete the registration process and meet with an Automotive Technology Instructor.
 Then attend the required Automotive Technology Orientation - Date and Time of Orientation will be given to you at the appointment with the instructor (it is generally the day before classes start)